Minecracked-YT/bevfacey.github.io/everyone.md

 * You may also choose to connect and use additional monitors.
 * At the end of every class period, ensure that your work has been backed up online (e.g. Google Drive, Microsoft OneDrive, GitHub) in case of local file loss.
 * IT (CompWorks) students must set up a desktop computer with two monitors.

 ---

+## micro:bit programming

+1. Get a micro:bit and a Micro USB cable
+2. Ensure the micro:bit (V1) is running [firmware version 0249](https://microbit.org/get-started/user-guide/firmware/), update it if necessary
+3. Create a project at [makecode.microbit.org](https://makecode.microbit.org/) that simulates the rolling of 20-sided dice
+4. Copy and modify a project from the micro:bit makecode library
+5. Advanced: with a partner, have each micro:bit roll a number and then display `W` if it rolled the higher number, or `L` if it rolled the lower number.
+You'll need to use [radio blocks](https://makecode.microbit.org/courses/csintro/radio) for communication

+---